Tagline: The 21st Century’s most dangerous cop. The 21st Century’s most ruthless criminal.

 More accurately, they think Schwarzenegger then Stallone, and for decades the two would scrap it out at the box office, with the former generally coming out on top.
 While Sly hit it big with both the Rocky and Rambo franchises, Arnie struck gold with pretty much everything he touched, his infallible mainstream charm and ability to translate acerbic one-liners leaving his closest competitor largely in the shadows.
 Stallone may have a larger lifetime gross, pipping his onscreen opponent by $1.8 billion to $1.7 billion, but Arnie reached his narrowly smaller total with significantly fewer movies.
 In short, Schwarzenegger was the name that people paid to see.

 Never one to back down from a fight, Stallone did his best to keep up with perhaps the most recognisable movie star of all time, and their onscreen careers had many parallels.
-Back in 1991, Schwarzenegger was Hollywood’s biggest earner, smashing box office records with Terminator 2: Judgement Day, which was then the most expensive movie ever put to celluloid.
-Inevitably, Stallone would soon find himself following suit, teaming up with the extremely popular Wesley Snipes and taking his brand Sci-fi with Marco Brambilla’s Demolition Man.
+Back in 1991, Schwarzenegger was Hollywood’s biggest earner, smashing box office records with Terminator 2: Judgement Day, then the most expensive movie ever put to celluloid.
+Inevitably, Stallone would soon find himself following suit, teaming up with the popular Wesley Snipes and taking his brand Sci-fi with Marco Brambilla’s Demolition Man.

 The movie cost half as much as James Cameron‘s masterclass in sequel making, but with a budget of $57,000,000, Demolition Man is a blockbusting spectacular in its own right, with smash mouth action, giant explosions and money-burning set-pieces to rival anything at the time.
 Even so, comparatively it feels somewhat low-key, and is indicative of the gap that existed between them for the majority of their mainstream competitive run.
 Stallone was a huge star, but Arnie was Arnie, and there wasn’t much that he or anyone else could do about it.